05 Jun Anxious children in the school environment

-Please could staff recognise that positive relationships with peers and staff could hugely help with feelings of social isolation and works wonders in diluting the anxiety.
-It would be really helpful if you could make small gestures to connect emotionally with pupils, a simple hello and some reassurance would be massively appreciated.
+For those of you out there who teach children and young people who present with anxiety issues, you may already know how difficult it is for them to enter classrooms and focus on work at that moment.
+Recognise that positive relationships with peers and staff help significantly with feelings of social isolation and works wonders in diluting the anxiety.
+Make small gestures to connect emotionally with such children, a simple hello and some reassurance is hugely appreciated.

 - avoiding feared situations enables the anxiety to grow and become stronger